NRCS and Lower Elkhorn NRD logos

 Public Meetings

-On November 6 and 8, the Lower Elkhorn Natural Resources District hosted open house public meetings at Osmond City Hall and the Pierce County Fairgrounds Pavilion, respectively.
+On November 6, and 8, 2023, the Lower Elkhorn Resources District hosted its first round of public meetings at Osmond City Auditorium and the Pierce County Fairgrounds, respectively.
 The information provided at these meetings is listed below.
-Communities within the watershed study area are invited to share their feedback on flooding concerns as well as ideas for reducing the impacts of flooding.
+Communities within the watershed study area were invited to share their feedback on flooding concerns as well as ideas for reducing the impacts of flooding

 Background Color